attackevals/ael/ManagedServices/menupass/Resources/control_server/DebuggingGuide.md

 # Golang Debugging Guide

 This guide is a quick overview on how to install and get started with the Golang debugger on VS Code.
+See the [official documentation](https://code.visualstudio.com/docs/languages/go) for additional tips.

 ## Step 1